 The great thing about gnocchi, besides how delicious they are in their own right, is that they pair well with many sauces.
 Here are some of my favorite sauces for gnocchi:

-• Sheet pan: You can roast gnocchi on a sheet pan with vegetables, olive oil and aromatics, then finish simply with parmesan shavings.
+- Crispy: You can roast gnocchi on a sheet pan with vegetables, olive oil and aromatics, then finish simply with parmesan shavings, or lightly crisp gnocchi on your stove and toss with veggies and pesto.

 Troubleshooting for Homemade Gnocchi